chris-e-green/shftlock/README.md

 # shftlock - ancient DOS TSR

-ShftLock was the first 80x86 assembly code I wrote.
+ShftLock was the first (professional) 80x86 assembly code I wrote.
 It had a simple purpose - turn a DOS keyboard layout into one that behaved like a typewriter.
 Many people won't remember what that means (and probably assume computer keyboards are much the same as typewriters) but in fact there were enough differences that it created issues for professional typists who were migrating from manual typewriters (and for that matter, dedicated word processing workstations, which mimicked